mazent/CY5677/README.md

 `CyBle_Start` is called at the beginning passing `CapSenseClientEventHandler` and when executing `Cmd_Init_Ble_Stack_Api`, this time with `CyS_GenericEventHandler`, that forwards events to the pc. `Cmd_Init_Ble_Stack_Api` calls `CyBle_Stop`, so you can invoke it whenever you want.
-This command is sent when you create `CY5677`

 ### Serialization